leofracca/mask_clock/README.md

 This is a little Android application for count how many hours I wore my mask and when I need to change the filter.

 In particular I have a mask with a refill that can be used for 150-200 hours.
-So the application advise when the refill reach that time of usage.
+So the application warns when the refill reach that time of usage.

 ### Usage